💡 Quick Answer

 Can I just say “hello” instead of bowing?

-Yes, saying "hello" (or "konnichiwa") is perfectly fine.
-However, combining it with a slight nod or shallow bow adds an extra touch of politeness and cultural awareness.
+Yes.
+Saying “hello” or Konnichiwa is fine.
+However, combining it with a slight nod or shallow bow often feels more polite in Japan.

 What if I bow at the wrong time or too deeply?